climateaction-tech/constellate/docs/installation.md

 ### Set up front end toolchains

-Constellate uses a toolchain based around Tailwind for generating CSS files for the front end, and MJML to make html emails easier to maintain.
+Constellate uses a toolchain based around Tailwind for generating CSS files for the front end, and th to make html emails easier to maintain.
 Assuming you have a recent version of nodejs installed (18+), you can run the following command

 ```
 just install
 ```

 ### Run any migrations

 You will need to run migrations to set up your blank database